yaakovbrill/Tournament-Generator/readme.md

 ## Overview

 Get started by visiting [Tournament Generator](https://tournament.pythonanywhere.com/).
 Register an account and navigate to the "Create Tournament" page.
-Enter player names, select team sizes (1 or 2 players), and the platform will randomly generate fixtures for all players/teams.
-Scores are tracked automatically as explained below.
+Enter player names, select team sizes (1 or 2 players), and the platform will randomly generate fixtures for all players/teams in the "Fixtures/Results page".
+Points are tracked automatically in the "Table" page as explained below.

 ## Features
 - **Easy Tournament Setup**: Create tournaments quickly with customizable settings.
 Choose between "One Fixture" or "Home and Away" formats.